LiNK Study space

 Career Awareness

 Career Awareness is a free, non-credit class that allows adults the freedom to explore a wide variety of careers that match their personal and professional skills, interests, and values.
 Students participate in “self-discovery” activities and formalized surveys to discover their interest and values.
 The results are matched with occupations and labor market research.
-To enroll, please contact the LiNK.
+To enroll, please contact the Academic Learning Center.
 You must be 18 years of age or older to participate unless special permission is obtained.
 Special accommodations can be made for students with disabilities.

 College and Program Entrance Preparation